percona/everest-doc/docs/use/RestoreBackup.md

 3. In the **Restore database** popup, specify whether you want to restore from a backup artifact or from a PITR timestamp, in which case you can select the specific recovery point from the drop-down menu.
 4. Select **Restore** to restore the backup of your database.

+### Post-restore steps for MongoDB

+A point-in-time restore operation changes the timeline of oplog events.
+Therefore, all oplog slices made after the restore timestamp and before the last backup become invalid.
+To resume PITR after the restore is complete, do the following:

+1. Make a new full backup to serve as the starting point for oplog updates.

+2. Re-enable PITR recovery to resume saving oplog slices.

 ## Restore backup to a new database

 There are specific situations that require the creation of a new database from a backup instead of restoring the data to the original database: